mchowning/WeatherApiKata/README.md

 	}
 	```

 	Now if you run the tests, they should all pass.
-Note that we could have created a separate test for the parseFahrenheitTemp, but this is an example of testing implementation.
+Note that we could have created a separate test for the parseenheitTemp, but this is an example of testing implementation.
 We would have had to make that method public solely so that our test class could see and test it, and we know that the method is working properly because we have a test that confirms that the proper temperature is being returned from the WAKWeatherService object.

 	Congratulations, you have completed the implementation of a class that performs a network call using the Weather Underground API, parses the current temperature from the API's json response, and executes a passed block (using the current temperature as an argument) that was received from the object requesting the current temperature.
 The hard part is done.
 Now you just need to implement the WAKViewController to get that current temperature on the screen.
 Although I'm going to walk you through that as well, this will involve less discussion and more code since the the UI portion of this program is not the focus of this exercise.